Evkasonka/Evkasonka/README.md

 ### Hello 👋!
 I'm a beginner Python developer.
 Ready to take on the most ambitious ideas and contribute to development.
+I like Python for its versatility and popularity, it has a simple and clear syntax, a large community.
+I strive to become a competent, professional developer.

 <!--
 **Evkasonka/Evkasonka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.